 4 Commissariat à l'Energie Atomique, CEA – Centre de Valduc - F-21120 Is-sur-Tille, France, EU

 Electrical resistivity of americium-plutonium fcc alloys was studied over a series of high-pressureinduced structural phase transitions accompanied by a volume collapse.
 The temperature dependence of resistivity flattens progressively in the high-pressure phases pointing to the presence of random strong scatterers at the Fermi energy.
-A theoretical analysis shows that this development is not related to the expected simple delocalization of Am 5f states.
-Instead it points to pressure-induced americium valence fluctuations (5f6-5f7), which provides a new microscopic basis for the understanding of transuranium materials on the verge of localization of the 5f electronic states.
+A theoretical analysis shows that this development is not related to the expected simple delocalization of Am states.
+Instead it points to pressure-induced americium valence fluctuations (-), which provides a new microscopic basis for the understanding of transuranium materials on the verge of localization of the electronic states.

-74.25.Fy – Transport properties (electric and thermal conductivity, thermoelectric effects, etc.).
+PACS: 75.30.Mb – Valence fluctuation, Kondo lattice, and heavy-fermion phenomena / 74.62.Fj – Pressure effects / 74.25.Fy – Transport properties (electric and thermal conductivity, thermoelectric effects, etc.)

-© EPLA 2008
+© EPLA, 2008